-Having been diagnosed as autistic in 2015, Sarah is keen to promote understanding of and respect for neurodiversity.
-She co-founded the (Unofficial) Autistic Staff Peer Support Group and is Secretary to the University Disability Staff Network.
+Having been diagnosed as autistic in 2015, I am keen to promote understanding of and respect for neurodiversity.
+I co-founded the (Unofficial) Autistic Staff Peer Support Group and am Secretary to the University’s Disability Staff Network.

-Sarah is External Examiner for Foundation Years and open access provision at the University of Edinburgh, and for the Lifelong Learning Centre at the University of Leeds.
-She has acted as external expert for the validation of new foundation years at Newman , Swansea and Bournemouth Universities, and for a comprehensive curriculum review at Durham.
+I currently serve as External Examiner for Foundation Years and open access provision at the University of Edinburgh, and for the Lifelong Learning Centre at the University of Leeds.
+I have acted as external expert for the validation of new foundation years at Newman, Swansea, and Bournemouth Universities, and for a comprehensive curriculum review at Durham.

 - ‘The Class Politics of Foundation Years’ Journal of the Foundation Year Network Vol. 3, December 2020